Policy on Graduate, Specialist and Advanced Nursing and Midwifery Programme

-The Minister for Health has approved the Draft Policy on Graduate, Specialist and Advanced Nursing and Midwifery Practice.
-A National Steering Group has been appointed to oversee the establishment of demonstrator sites for the development of a critical mass of Advanced Nurse Practitioners (ANPs).
+The Minister for Health approved the Draft Policy on Graduate, Specialist and Advanced Nursing Practice following national consultation, in March 2017.
+A National Steering Group was established to oversee the establishment of demonstrator sites for the development of a critical mass of Advanced Nurse Practitioners (ANPs).
 This draft policy has been tested and implemented across the health system since 2017.

 The draft policy proposes a framework to:

 - Create a critical mass (700 by 2021) of Registered Advanced Nurse Practitioners /Registered Advanced Midwife Practitioner‘s (RANP/RAMP‘s) through a developmental pathway for graduate and specialist nurses and midwives;

 - Change the way we educate and train nurses and midwives from graduate level;

 - Change how we utilise and deploy the nursing and midwifery resource;

 - Measure impact and effectiveness of the new framework.

 In summary, the framework proposes a streamlined, accessible, flexible and enabling pathway that recognises prior learning from graduate level through to advanced practice.

 2. Why is the Policy on Graduate, Specialist and Advanced Nursing and Midwifery needed?

 A growing body of evidence shows that Advanced Nurse/Midwife Practitioners make a substantial and positive contribution to the management of long-term conditions and that they can improve patient access to services and reduce waiting times, while delivering high quality healthcare.